Tania Lombeida Miño (1980)

 Author anonymous.
 Oil on canvas.
 Monasterio de la Concepción.
 18th (recovered from PESSCA) Century.

-He took the woman to the estate and killed her using a machete, during the psychological forensic evaluation the man admitted to having beaten his spouse with a machete and said “that he had killed her like an animal”
+psychological forensic evaluation the man admitted to having beaten his spouse with a machete and said “that he had killed her like an animal”